Subshifts of Finite Type with a Hole: Introduction

 \section{Introduction}

-Open dynamical systems or dynamical systems with a hole are interesting because of their dynamical properties and also their applications, we refer to~\cite{AB, BA,attarchi, BC, BKT, BDM, BDT,DT2,DWY,DemYoung,GDA,KN,PY}.
-One would like to understand whether and how the rate of escape of orbits into the hole depends on the position and the size of the hole.
-The first work in this direction is by Bunimovich and Yurchenko~\cite{BY} who consider a full shift with a single cylinder as a hole.
-They proved that the escape is the fastest through the hole whose minimal period is maximum.
+Open dynamical systems or dynamical systems with a hole are of interest because of their dynamical properties and also their applications, we refer to~\cite{BB, BY,DemYoung,FS,Combinatorial}.
+In~\cite{PY}, Pianigiani and Yorke introduced such systems and also discussed the issue of the rate of the escape of orbits into the hole (known as the \textit{escape rate}).
+A natural question in this context is whether and how the escape rate depends on the position and the size of the hole.
+This question was first addressed by Bunimovich and Yurchenko~\cite{BY}.
+Their study focuses on full shifts on finitely many symbols with a single cylinder as a hole.
+They prove that the escape is the fastest through the hole whose minimal period is maximum.
 Their results are applicable and restricted to all maps conjugate to a full shift with a single cylinder as the hole.
 Similar results are not known to exist even for simple systems such as expansive Markov maps.
-Froyland and Stancevic~\cite{FS}, Haritha and Agarwal~\cite{Product} have provided exploratory numerical examples for other shift spaces such as subshifts of finite types.
+Froyland and Stancevic~\cite{FS} and Haritha and Agarwal~\cite{Product} present exploratory numerical examples for other shift spaces such as subshifts of finite types.
 However, these papers do not provide general results.